cryptimeleon/cryptimeleon.github.io/docs/benchmarking.md

 Here $$e$$ denotes the pairing operation.

 We test the verification operation using messages of length one and of length 10.
+The below code measures verification as follows:
+For each iteration, a new signature and verification key are generated.
+Then the verification of these is measured once.
+This process makes up one iteration.
+The results of all the iterations are then combined by JMH.
 ```java
 @State(Scope.Thread)
 public class PS18VerifyBenchmark {